paulcpederson/static-site/README.md

 Collections are automatically sorted by the `date` of each page if you've specified one.
 Otherwise, they'll come back in the order they appear in your file system (alphabetical).

+The glob you pass to your collection will simply be checked against each page url with [minimatch](https://github.com/isaacs/minimatch).
+If minimatch returns true, the page will be added to the collection.

 ### Templates

 By default, static-site uses [swig](http://paularmstrong.github.io/swig/) templates, but you can use whatever template-engine your heart desires.
 To use a different template engine, just add the path to your template engine as the `templateEngine` option.
 The template engine file should be a module that exports a single function.
 While building each page Static Site will call that function with your site options, the page content, the page's data, and a callback function.
 For example, to use [jade](http://jade-lang.com/) instead of swig, just use: